 Brotherton Library opening times

-There are silent study spaces throughout the Brotherton, including the main reading room and the West Building annex.
-The group study area is in the West Building on floor 3 and there is a group study room on floor 2 of the Main Building.
+There are silent study spaces throughout the Brotherton, including the main reading room and floor 2 of the West Building.
+The group study area is in the West Building on floor 3.
+There is a group study room on floor 2 of the Main Building.

 If you leave the library for more than 30 minutes, please take your belongings with you.